petruzzellialessandro/petruzzellialessandro.github.io/content/about/_index.md

 __Transformer-Based Conversational Recommendation based on Knowledge Graph__<br>
 >>Conversational Recommender Systems (CRSs) have attracted a lot of attention in recent years for their ability to provide personalized recommendations through multi-turn interactions.
 This study is based on an in-depth analysis of the state-of-the-art solutions, focusing on two main areas: recommendation systems that use deep learning techniques and end-to-end conversational systems.
 The project described in this study falls into the second category.
 The proposed idea is to use a Transformer architecture to develop a CRS.
 By exploiting self-attention, this solution is able to learn a representation for each element to be recommended.
 However, the experiments conducted for this study have shown that the integration of external knowledge from a Knowledge Graph can improve the accuracy of the model if it is integrated into the early encoding layers of the architecture.

+`25 Feb 2023 - 30 Sep 2023`
+>> __Scholarship "ANALYSIS AND VALIDATION OF RECOMMENDATION METHODS AND ALGORITHMS FOR THE PERSONALIZATION OF SUGGESTIONS IN THE RETAIL SECTOR"__<br>
+>> University of Bari "Aldo Moro", Bari, IT<br>
+Through a careful analysis of purchase data, consumer preferences, and behavioral patterns, the challenges and opportunities for improving the personalization of recommendations were identified.
+During the research process, deep learning and data analysis methodologies were applied to refine existing recommendation algorithms and develop new solutions.
+Thanks to these methodologies, more accurate and relevant recommendation models were created, able to provide personalized suggestions to consumers based on their specific interests and preferences.